cwonrails/lambda-site-generator/README.md

 ### Test your application in the cloud ###

-Upload a Markdown file to your input bucket; the file will be transformed to HTML and moved to the output bucket.
+Upload a Markdown file to your input bucket; the file content will be transformed to HTML and written to a new .html file in the output bucket.

 To host static content, you'll need to do some additional configuration of your output bucket.
-To learn more about configuring a bucket for web hosting, see: [Hosting a Static Website on Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).
+To learn more about configuring a bucket for web hosting, see [Hosting a Static Website on Amazon S3](http://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html).

 ## Build your own site ##